Main Street Pedestrian Mall (Riverside, California)

-The Main Street Pedestrian Mall in Riverside, California, stretching along Main Street from 5th to 10th street, was opened in 1966.
+The Main Street Pedestrian Mall in Riverside, California, United States, stretching along Main Street from 5th to 10th Street, was opened in 1966.
 The mall is flanked by the City Hall and convention center at either end.
 In 2008, the city carried out a $10 million renovation to the mall as part of the larger "Riverside Renaissance" project.

 History

 Before pedestrianization

 Main Street was the main shopping street of Riverside for decades before it was pedestrianized in 1966.
 Major department stores included, at various times: